Internship inquiries should be directed to Stephanie Cash.

-BURNAWAY also posts book and film reviews, Q&As with artists and art professionals, previews, opinion pieces, news stories, collector profiles and stories about collecting, and regular columns Bookmarks (reading and viewing lists of invited contributors) and Permanent Residents (personal favorite works of art in various cities’ institutions), and more.
+BURNAWAY also posts book and film reviews, Q&As with artists and art professionals, previews, opinion pieces, news stories, collector profiles and stories about collecting, and regular columns Artists on Art, Permanent Residents (personal favorite works of art in various cities’ institutions), Theory in Studio (explications of theory as it applies to art), and more.

 Please include dates of exhibition (if time-sensitive) and all applicable links, with a ca. 100 word proposal outlining the subject and the approach you’d take.